hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_SPECIFIC_CONDITION_ WITH_DOID_X | Prior other conditions > any configured doid should be equal or be a child of DOID "X"
 HAS_HISTORY_OF_SPECIFIC_CONDITION_ X_BY_NAME | Prior other conditions > name like %X%
-HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
+HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_BRAIN_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 936 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
 HAS_HISTORY_OF_CENTRAL_NERVOUS_SYSTEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 331